Ishanoshada/GDorks/README.md

 - **site**: Limits the search to a specific website (e.g., `site:example.com`).

-   Example: `site:github.com OpenAI` will search for pages mentioning "OpenAI" only on GitHub.
+   Example: `site:github.com ishanoshada` will search for pages mentioning "ishanoshada" only on GitHub.

 - **intext**: Searches for pages with a specific keyword in the page content.